HT-YU21/MEMO-for-SA/README.md

 **Usage**

+Download the folder "ALSA-models" above.

-Download pretrained GloVe embeddings with this [link](https://nlp.stanford.edu/projects/glove/) and extract glove.42B.300d.txt into the main folder
+Download pretrained GloVe embeddings with this [link](https://nlp.stanford.edu/projects/glove/) and extract glove.42B.300d.txt into the main folder.

+Download the folder "ALSA" above and put it into the folder "ALSA-models".

 Train by using the following command:

 - python train.py --model_name bert_spc --dataset memo

+# SLSA-models on MEMO

+**Introduction**

+The aim is to experiment with the previous SLSA models over the new dataset named MEMO and baseline datasets to evaluate and compare the performance of the MEMO dataset.

+There are no new ideas to improve the previous SLSA models.

+**Usage**

+Download the folder "SLSA-models" above.
+Download pretrained GloVe embeddings with this [link](https://nlp.stanford.edu/projects/glove/) and extract glove.42B.300d.txt into the embed folder.

+Download the folder "SLSA" above put it into the folder "SLSA-models".
+Train by using the following command:

+- python main.py -m "cnn" -dp "SLSA/memo"

 # Credits